-The AD-25 air supply (make-up air) must be given careful consideration to assure proper performance of each dryer.
+Air supply (make-up air) must be given careful consideration to assure proper performance of each dryer.
 An unrestricted source of air is necessary for each dryer.
-As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of one (1) square foot (0.093 square meters) is required for each dryer.
-If registers or louvers are installed over the openings, then the area must be increased.
-It is not necessary to have a separate make-up air opening for each dryer.
-Common make-up air openings are acceptable.
-However, they must be set up in such a manner that the make-up air is distributed equally to the dryers.
+An airflow of 1,200 cfm (33.98 cmm) must be supplied to each gas and electric dryer and 1,350 cfm (38.23 cmm) must be supplied to each steam dryer.
+As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of 1-1/2 square feet (0.14 square meters) is required for each dryer.
 The dryer must be installed with provisions for adequate combustion and make-up air supply.